imjuoy/HungryGator/README.md

        conda install -c conda-forge wordcloud

-   iv.
-After this ideally the wordcloud import statements should work.
+   iv.After this ideally the wordcloud import statements should work.